Ola-raji/AWS-FinOps-Analysis-Internal-HR-Portal-Project/optimize/optimize-phase-summary.md

 ## Prioritization

 Recommendations are scored on impact and effort using a 1–5 scale and plotted on the **FinOps Optimization Priority Matrix**.
-See Optimisation Roadmap: [optimize/finops-optimization-roadmap.md](https://github.com/Ola-raji/AWS-FinOps-Analysis--Internal-HR-Portal-Project/blob/main/optimize/finops-optimization-roadmap.md).
-[Interactive Optimization Priority Matrix](https://claude.ai/public/artifacts/8ad868dc-40dc-4c93-8d6f-50b5a7d9dbab)

 **Scoring rubric**